DevExpress-Examples/spreadsheet-document-api-examples-part1/Readme.md

-# Spreadsheet Document Server API
+# Spreadsheet Document API

-<p>This example demonstrates how to use the Spreadsheet Document Server API to programmatically manage spreadsheet documents, without the need for Microsoft Excel to be installed.</p>
+<p>This example demonstrates how to use the Spreadsheet Document API to programmatically manage spreadsheet documents, without the need for Microsoft Excel to be installed.</p>
 <p>In particular, this sample introduces API properties and methods used to perform the following operations:</p>
 <p>- Manage worksheets (activate, create, delete, rename, move, copy, show/hide worksheets, adjust worksheet view, etc.)</p>
 <p>- Manipulate rows and columns (insert, delete, copy, show/hide, group rows and columns, adjust row height and column width, etc.)</p>